-Dan D. Owen, an executive officer of the Company (the "Executive"), who is party to one of the Agreements described above (the "Change of Control Agreement") is also party to a Severance and Settlement Agreement and Release (the "Severance Agreement") pursuant to which the Company would continue to pay the Executive an amount equal to the equivalent of two years' base salary in effect on the date of termination, plus applicable bonuses, if the Executive is involuntarily terminated without cause, is constructively terminated or terminated due to disability, less applicable withholdings and disability benefits provided under Company plans.
-The Executive, as long as he is unemployed, will also continue to participate in the Company's leased automobile and health insurance programs for one year.
+Dan D. Owen, an executive officer of the Company (the "Executive"), who is party to one of the Change of Control Agreements, is also party to a Severance and Settlement Agreement and Release, as amended effective January 1, 1997 (the "Severance Agreement"), pursuant to which the Company would continue to pay the Executive an amount equal to the equivalent of two year's base salary in effect on the date of termination, plus applicable bonuses, if the Executive's employment is terminated voluntarily or involuntarily (except for "Cause" or in the event of death) on or prior to June 30, 1998, less applicable withholdings and, in the case of termination due to disability, less disability benefits provided under Company plans.
+The Executive, as long as he is unemployed, will also continue to participate in the Company's auto lease and health programs for one year.
 In the event of death, the Executive's estate would receive four month's salary.
 The Executive will not compete with the Company during the period of the Severance Agreement.
 Upon a "Change of Control," the Executive's Change of Control Agreement will supersede the Severance Agreement.
 "Cause" is defined in the Severance Agreement as a good faith finding by the Company of a material failure to perform assigned duties, dishonesty, gross negligence or misconduct.
-"Constructive Termination" means a termination by the Executive within one year of a substantial diminution of responsibilities or compensation or a relocation.
+In addition, all vested options of the Executive at termination of employment will be exercisable for six months after termination and certain options that would have become vested within six months following termination would continue to vest and become exercisable for three months after such vesting.